Sneha-c-c/Chat-Application/README.md

 # Chat Application – WhatsApp-Style Tagging & Dynamic Autocomplete

-This project is a c=ChatApplication developed using React and nodejs It includes a complete chat application with:
+This project is a ChatApplication developed using React and nodejs It includes a complete chat application with:

 - WhatsApp-style tagging using `@`